Self-Supervised Attention Learning for Depth and Ego-motion Estimation: Baseline architecture and extensions

 \subsection{Self-attention gates}

 Our second extension of the baseline architecture addresses the attention mechanism and lets the network know where to look as it is performing the task of DEM estimation.

-Unlike integrating attention in Conditional Random Fields~\cite{xu2018structured}, our proposal is inspired by the recent works in semantic segmentation~\cite{jetley18learn}, in particular in medical imaging~\cite{oktay2019, schlemper2018}.
-We treat attention in depth estimation similarly to semantic segmentation.
-If we consider that each instance (group of pixels) belong to a certain semantic label (e.g. pedestrian), then the same group of pixels will have close and discontinuous depth values.
-We therefore pay attention to any violation of this principle as a potential source of corrupted image reconstruction.
+Unlike integrating attention in Conditional Random Fields~\cite{xu2018structured}, our proposal is inspired by the recent works in semantic segmentation~\cite{jetley18learn} in particular in medical imaging~\cite{oktay2019, schlemper2018}.
+We treat attention in-depth estimation similarly to semantic segmentation.
+If we consider that each instance (a group of pixels) belongs to a certain semantic label (e.g. pedestrian), then the same group of pixels will have close and discontinuous depth values.
+Hence, we pay attention to any violation of this principle as a potential source of corrupted image reconstruction.

 We propose to integrate the attention mechanism in the depth module (DispNet).
 As shown in Figure~\ref{fig:attention}, the encoder does not change, while the decoder layers are interleaved with the attention gates (AGs).
 The integration is done as follows.